daviesesiro/daviesesiro/README.md

 ### Hi there 👋
 My name is Davies Esiro, I am fullstack developer.
 - 🤓💻I eat JavaScript and PHP(laravel) for breakfast, lunch and dinner🍴🍚
-- 🔭 I’m currently working on forum for as a school project with a cool friend
+- 🔭 I’m currently working on forum as a school project with a cool friend
 - 🌱 I’m currently learning GraphQL with nodejs and react
 <!--
 **webcrawler124/webcrawler124** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.